 This is the privacy notice of Internet Solutions Services Limited.
-Internet Solutions Services Limited is registered in England and Wales, No. 6029679.
-Registered Office: PO Box 2783, BOLTON, BL6 9LH.
+Internet Solutions Services Limited is registered in England and Wales, No. 06029679.
+Registered Office: 167-169 Great Portland Street, 5th Floor, London, W1W 5PF.

 We respect your privacy and are determined to protect your personal data.
 The purpose of this privacy notice is to inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from).
 We’ll also tell you about your privacy rights and how the data protection law protects you.